 Now, of course, I’m no doctor and I wouldn’t want you to take my word without doing your own research.
 However, I really wanted to win the argument with my wife so I went into a little more details, which I’ll share with you in the rest of this article.

 What are the potential health benefits of drinking your own home made beer?

 Firstly, the benefit of drinking your own beer is that you know exactly what goes into it.
-Some commercial beers have some worrying ingredients, especially ones which preserve it for longer.
-I used to get way worse hangovers drinking that stuff than I ever get drinking my own brew.
+Some commercial beers have some worrying ingredients, especially ones which preserve it for longer. (buy beer from local breweries) I used to get way worse hangovers drinking that stuff than I ever get drinking my own brew.